Altinn/altinn-studio-docs/content/technology/terms/_index.md

 ## Altinn environment

-An Altinn environment is a isolated group of several Altinn solutions functioning together.
+An Altinn environment is an isolated group of several Altinn solutions functioning together.

 - AT - Acceptance testing of Altinn Studio, Altinn Apps, Altinn Platform and SBL.
 - TT02 - App/service test environment used by the app and service owners.